What is pilates?

 When and where are pilates classes?

-Currently Bridgetown offers group mat classes at the clinic on Monday and Thursday mornings from 6:30-7:20 AM.
+Currently Bridgetown offers group mat classes at the clinic on Monday 6:30-7:20 AM.
 Private reformer lessons can be scheduled with Darla during regular business hours (7:30-5:30) on Mon/Tues/Thurs/Fri.

 How much does pilates cost?